-On this page we’re posting updates from the Mind Over Matter team during the Race Across America 2019.
-Their team number is T801 and their current position can be followed on the tracker on this link.
+On this page we posted updates from the Mind Over Matter team during the Race Across America 2019.
+Their team number was T801 and the history of their journey can be seen on the official tracker on this link.

-On social media we use the hashtag #MindOverMatter and their own Twitter account is @MindRaam.
+On social media we used the hashtag #MindOverMatter and their own Twitter account is @MindRaam.

 More images can be found on @RAAMUKServices Instagram and Twitter accounts.

 Many of the images on this blog were taken each day by Lisa Hirst, for which many thanks.

 It’s official!
 The team have completed the world’s toughest endurance cycling event, the Race Across America 2019 in an amazing 8 days, 0 hours and 12 minutes.
 An absolutely amazing achievement and the sun is most definitely shining in Annapolis in Maryland!